serputko/performance-testing-framework/README.md

 1. git clone this repository
 2. open performance-testing-framework dir
 3. docker-compose up -d
+if you don't need to test frontend performance execute: docker-compose -f docker-compose-backend-testing.yml up -d

 All containers should be up and running

 ### Services endpoints